 2) Fast on bread and water every Wednesday and Friday until you are two months clear of all pornography use (and consider the continuation of the practice to clear your memory of past insults of self-abuse.)

-3) Join RECLAIM SEXUAL HEALTH .
+4) Join RECLAIM SEXUAL HEALTH .
+This is similar to the above, but in this one, your accountability partner is somone you have never met He too keeps your addiction confidential.
 It is a couple hundred dollars, but many men who could never beat pornography and masturbation even after fasting have found help here.
-It is a system based on non-condemnation.
+It too is a system based on non-condemnation.
 It is a system based on getting the man to understand the pathophysiology of addiction, especially the chemical addiction of pornography.
 Finally, each man at the Reclaim Program gets his own personal coach on the phone who comes with total anonymity and secrecy.
 (In other words, he won’t call your home phone to have your wife find that you have a private coach to get you off pornography!)
 Reclaim is supported by many American bishops as the best way for men to get off pornography.

 Nothing could be greater than the grace imparted to us on Divine Mercy Sunday, but for salvation to be realized, we must cooperate.
 And if you’re serious about beating the destructive, diabolical sin of pornography, please consider one of the three above “thermobaric” spiritual weapons.
 If you don’t do it for you, then do it for your family.
 Their spiritual environment hangs in the balance on your decision to take these things seriously or lightly.